PritishAnalyst/Data_job_salary_calculator/README.md

 ![Dashboard Preview](/Content/map%202%20gif.gif)

--  **Excel Features:** Map chart plotted from `country_med_salary` sheet, with country names dynamically linked to their median salary.
+-  **Excel Features:** Map chart plotted from `country_med_salary` sheet, with country names dynamically linked to their median salary for a particular job title.
 -  **Design Choice:** Heatmap style with color gradients to indicate salary tiers visually.
--  **Data Representation:** Automatically updates based on selected countries from the dashboard.
+-  **Data Representation:** Automatically updates based on selected job title and job type from the dashboard.
 -  **Insights Gained:** Offers a regional salary perspective, helping users assess how location impacts pay — while also showing that high-paying regions are not always aligned with role-specific demand.